 When asked to recommend the most engaging capital cities in Europe, Berlin and Copenhagen invariably spring to mind.
 I’ve been struggling to find reasons as to why the German and Danish capitals are treated with such fondness in my thoughts.

-The penny finally dropped when Lonely Planet published its list of the most gay-friendly places on Earth.
+The penny finally dropped when I saw Lonely Planet’s list of the most gay-friendly places on Earth.
 Low and behold, Copenhagen topped the list with Berlin in sixth place.
 I had my answer.
 Even as a straight person, the list is relevant for it is a list of tolerance.
 And tolerant environments are where I’m at my most comfortable.

 Some might say that Ireland isn’t ready for tolerance tourism yet but I’ve clearly shown it’s already happening.
-Yes, many in Ireland are not comfortable with diversity.
-For example, the religious bigots I encounter fear a secular society based on equality and inclusiveness simply because their personal shortcomings are disguised in an unfair society.
+Yes, many in Ireland are not comfortable with diversity, as social media posts often demonstrate.
+After all, bigots everywhere fear equality and inclusiveness simply because their personal shortcomings are disguised in an unfair society.

-Last year, I organised a dating game for a farming charity event and not one eyebrow was raised when the event invited the LGBTI community to participate as well.
+Some years ago, I organised a dating game for a farming charity event and not one eyebrow was raised when the event invited the LGBT community to participate as well.
 Truth is, being gay no longer means being side-lined.
 It means being part of the whole community.
 And this is why I’d like to see our whole community being promoted to everyone.

-UPDATE: This post was published in April 2015.
-One month later, the Republic of Ireland became the first country in the world to legislate for same-sex marriage by popular vote.
+UPDATE: This post was originally published in April 2015, one month before the same-sex marriage referendum.
 In June 2017, Leo Varadkar became Ireland’s first openly-gay head of government.